Arthaey/fieldbook-pantry/README.md

 # Purpose

 This is a personal script that queries my fieldbook Pantry sheet to report on which food items are about to expire soon.

-It very much depends on the exact structure of the sheets and fields; as such, it's really only meant to work for me, personally.
-If you're interested in using this too, let me know and I'll help you out. :)

-# Prerequisites

-- Ruby (tested with 2.3)
-- bundler (`gem install bundler`)

 # Example